Why We Spent 4 Years on Debugging

 Chronos consists of:

 A transformer trained specifically for debugging workflows.
 It performs root cause analysis, patch synthesis, test generation, and documentation.
-It is driven by a controller that loops through test validation until a fix is confirmed.
+The 7-layer architecture includes specialized components for multi-source input, debug-tuned reasoning, execution sandboxing, and explainability.

 Part V: Why It Took Four Years